Graduate Programs /

 All courses are offered each trimester, year-round, so you never have to wait for something to fit your schedule.
 During the fall and spring trimester each course meets once a week for 14 weeks.
 During the summer trimester, each course meets twice a week for only seven weeks.

 When you’re ready, you can progress quickly and finish in as few as two years.
 When a life situation, job change or work project limit your availability, you can take a quick break for a trimester, and then pick right back up where you left off.

 Along with all the benefits of being part of a top-ranked university like Capital, you’ll tap into a strong and active network of MBA alumni, many of whom lead and work in the companies that make Columbus thrive.
-We even have an MBA Advisory Board — a group of MBA alumni who build community in the program through networking events and advocate on students’ behalf.
+We even have an MBA Advisory Board — a group of current students and MBA alumni who build community in the program through networking events and advocate on students’ behalf.
 Just ask them; Capital relationships last.
 We’re CapFam forever.

 Capital’s roots run deep in Columbus, and especially in the companies and nonprofits that make it thrive.
 We draw MBA students from top employers, and our alumni go on to advance in those companies and others after they earn their Capital MBA.
 Let us introduce you to some people you should know.

 Top employers of Capital MBA students and alumni: NationwideHuntington BancsharesAmerican Electric PowerNiSourceFifth Third BankOhioHealthCardinal HealthJP Morgan ChaseAbbottL Brands

 The majority of classes take place in the ivy-covered walls of Capital University's Bexley campus.
 A couple times a year the Capital MBA will offer classes at Capital University’s Law School downtown.
 Ample parking is just steps away.